 Most advertisers or agencies (let’s call them clients) require ad screenshots, tearsheets, or previews of digital ads for a given campaign as a part of the report once a campaign is live (Ad Reform automates this).
+To learn more about ad screenshots, check out this video.
 Many times advertiser/agency requests get a bit out of hand, and gathering these screenshots can become a huge burden.
 In these cases, it’s important to push back to protect you and your team’s time and focus.
 Remember, everything is negotiable, and your time is just as important as the clients.
 Here are five requests you should try to push back on with ideas of how to do it:

 "Include the website nav bar in every screenshot"

 Clients may ask that the nav bar for the website be in every screenshot even if the full ad is below the fold.
 This can be fairly time consuming because you will likely have to generate a full-page (scrolling) screenshot then cut out the part of it that includes the nav bar and ad together.
 Not only is it time consuming, but it’s also unrealistic.
 A user never views a web page this way, so why should you have to generate a screenshot like this?
 It should be simple enough to inform your clients that you only generate ad screenshots that a user would actually experience (the standard desktop or mobile viewport).
 They shouldn’t have a problem with that.

 Some advertisers/agencies will ask that their ads not be near negative content in ad screenshots.
 If your client is asking only to run on premium news sites, it’s unrealistic for them to think their ads won’t be near some kind of negative/controversial content.
 It’s 2018 🤯😵🔥🚑